Verkada Cameras Troubleshooting 2024 - NVR IPCAMERA SECURITY

 There will be times when troubleshooting requires you to eliminate the core network as a source of problems.
 This guide will walk you through how to create a mini test-network using items you should have around the workplace.

-1.Set up your mobile hotspot so that your computer can connect to it.
+1.Set up your mobile hotspot so that your computer can to it.
 (Not covered in this guide, please refer to your owner’s manual for the specific device.)

 2.Connect your computer to the hotspot.

-3.Plug in the and run one of the patch cables from the IN port to your computer.
+3.Plug in the injector and run one of the patch cables from the IN port to your computer.
 (We will wait to plug in the camera for now.)

 Item Number Needed